mistymyto/apush/D.civil_war.md

 - Dedication of the Gettysburg National Cemetery, Nov.
 19, 1863
 - "Dedicated to the proposition that all men are created equal."
 - "of the people, by the people, for the people"

+## Ending the Civil War

+### Election of 1864

+- Lincoln vs. George McClellen
+- Lincoln, concerned he wouldn't win, names Andrew Johnson (Democrat) as his VP

+### Southern Bread Riots

+- Women in 1863 - shops and stores were violently invaded and looted triggered by the lack of money, provisions, and food
+- <u>Causes</u>
+    - Inflation had caused prices to soar
+    - Food supplies in rural areas were running short and less food was exported to cities
+    - Union armies ravaged crops and killed farm animals
+    - Cities were at the end of long supply lines

+### <u>Sherman's March to the Sea</u>

+- Union Gen. William T. Sherman
+- Marched from Atlanta to Savannah, GA
+- "War of attrition"
+    - Destroyed military targets, industries, and civilian property
+    - Disrupted the Confederacy's economy and trasnportation networks

+### Appomattox Court House

+- Official end to the Civil War
+- Lee surrendered to Grant at Appomattox Court House - Apr 9, 1865
+- Grant treated Lee with respect & allowed his men to return home with their horses

+### Second Inaugural Address

+- Stated that the defeated South be treated benevolently

+### Proclamation of Amnesty and Reconstruction

+- Full presidential pardons for most Southerners who met 2 qualifications:
+    1. Took an oath of allegiance to the Union and the US Constitution
+    2. Accepted the emancipation of slaves
+- State governments could be accepted as legitimate as soon as 10% voters in that state took the loyalty oath
+- Each Southern state would have to rewrite its constitution to eliminate the existence of slavery

+### Assassination of Lincoln

+- Lincoln killed by John Wilkes Booth
+- Other assassination attempts also occured
+- Succeeded by Andrew Johnson